 Blue Earth Diagnostics, an indirect subsidiary of Bracco Imaging S.p.A., is an established molecular imaging company on a growth trajectory to provide innovative, well differentiated diagnostics solutions, informing patients and driving future therapies in cancer.
-Formed in 2014, Blue Earth Diagnostics success is driven by our management expertise and agility, supported by our demonstrated track record of rapid development and commercialization of PET radiopharmaceuticals.
+Formed in 2014, Blue Earth Diagnostics’ success is driven by its management expertise and agility, supported by a demonstrated track record of rapid development and commercialisation of positron emission tomography (PET) radiopharmaceuticals.
 Blue Earth Diagnostics’ clinical focus is exclusively in cancer, with an expanding pipeline in disease states including prostate cancer and neuro-oncology.
 Blue Earth Diagnostics’ strategy is to apply its knowledge and expertise to developing promising cancer radiopharmaceuticals for imaging and therapy.

-The Blue Earth Diagnostics story begins in 2014, when the company was formed in Oxford, UK by founder and current CEO, Dr Jonathan Allis.
+The Blue Earth Diagnostics story begins in 2014, when the company was formed in Oxford, UK by founder and current Executive Chairman, Dr Jonathan Allis.
 Jonathan and his team strongly believe in the potential of precision radiopharmaceuticals and established Blue Earth Diagnostics to bring these innovative technologies to clinicians and patients worldwide.

-Our company is named after Blue Earth County in Minnesota, USA, where Sir Henry Wellcome, founder of the Wellcome Trust, spent his childhood.
+The company is named after Blue Earth County in Minnesota, USA, where Sir Henry Wellcome, founder of the Wellcome Trust, spent his childhood.
 Sir Henry was one of the most fascinating individuals of his time.
 A businessman, collector and philanthropist, he was born in the American West but ended his days as a knight of the British Realm.
 He co-founded a multinational pharmaceutical company that funded pioneering medical research, and in his lifetime, scientists funded by Sir Henry made great breakthroughs into understanding how our bodies work.
 After his death, Sir Henry’s will provided for the creation of the Wellcome Trust.

 Blue Earth Diagnostics’ founding investor was Syncona, a leading FTSE250 healthcare company focused on investing in and building global leaders in life science.
 Syncona is aligned with two of the UK’s premium charitable funders in life science, the Wellcome Trust and Cancer Research UK.